josep-pujol/fsfd-tasking/README.md

 ### Getting the code up and running
 0. The following instructions are meant for a Linux System running Python3
-1. First it is recommended to create a virtual environment for the application
+1. First it is recommended to create a virtual environment
 2. Create your own repository
 3. Download or clone this repository by running the ```git clone <project's Github URL>``` command
 4. Install Python packages from ```requirements.txt``` file - from Terminal type ```pip install -r requirements.txt```
 5. Add the following environmental variables in your environment:
-    - ```DATABASE_URL```: conection string to your Database.
-In this project https://www.elephantsql.com/ was used
+    - ```DATABASE_URL```: conection string to your Database. https://www.elephantsql.com/ was used in this project
     - ```IP```: set to ```0.0.0.0```
     - ```PORT```: set to ```8080```
     - ```SECRET_KEY```: Django secret key.
 You can generate one in this site https://djecrety.ir/
     - ```SENDGRID_API_KEY```: create a SendGrid account to get a key
     - ```STRIPE_PUBLIC_KEY```: create a Stripe account to get a key
     - ```STRIPE_SECRET_KEY```: create a Stripe account to get a key
-6. To have the Database ready to run the app do the following (see below*):
+6. To have the Database ready to run the app do the following in your Terminal (see below*):
     - Make migrations typing ```python3 manage.py makemigrations```
     - Migrate typing ```python3 manage.py migrate```
-7. Run Unit tests from your Terminal to ensure everything is working properly, type ```python3 manage.py test```
+7. Run Unit tests to ensure everything is working properly, type ```python3 manage.py test``` in your Terminal

 ### Deploy in Heroku
-0. If previous steps ran successfully, to deploy the app in Heroku do the following
+0. If previous steps ran successfully, do the following to deploy the app in Heroku
-1. Create an account in Heroku
+1. Frist you need to create an account in Heroku
 2. Create an Heroku app
-3. In the Resources section Add the Heroku Postgres add-on
+3. In the "Resources" section Add the Heroku Postgres add-on
-4. In the Settings section make sure you have the same environmental variables of previous section
+4. In the "Settings" section make sure you have the same environmental variables previously discussed
-5. In the Deploy section:
+5. In the "Deploy" section:
-    - Select GitHub as a source in the "Deployment method" subsection
+    - Select "GitHub" as a source in the "Deployment method" subsection
-    - Click on Deploy Branch button in the "Manual Deploy" subsection
+    - Click the "Deploy Branch" button in the "Manual Deploy" subsection
 6. Open the given Heroku url to test that the application is up and running
 7. If issues, please have a look at the deployment logs in Heroku